brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ### Ram - Portable

 Sure, you can wait for your Rogue to pick the intricate lock, but if you’re in a hurry, nothing beats brute force.
 If stealth is not a factor (or sometimes even if it is), a ram can be the best way to force a door open.
-Another player character can also use the ram with you to give you advantage on the roll.
+Another player character can also help you use the ram to give you advantage on the roll.

 ### Caltrops